What Is Narrative Strategy?

 Narrative strategy is the process of clarifying the story an organization is telling about itself: what it does, why it matters, and how it wants to be understood by the public.

-When narrative is clear, communication becomes easier.
+When narrative is clear, communication is easier.

-Leaders speak with greater consistency.
+Leaders speak with consistency.

-Messaging aligns across departments.
+Messaging aligns across functions.

-Media coverage becomes more coherent.
+Media coverage is more coherent.

 When narrative is unclear, even well-funded communications efforts struggle to resonate.